kornelski/pngquant/README.md

 work on modern Windows platforms.

 Pngquant provides the following features:

 - reduction of all PNG image types to a palette with 256 colors or less
 - diffusion (Floyd-Steinberg)
 - automatic optimization of tRNS chunks
-- batch conversion of multiple files, e.g.: pngquant 256 *.png
+- batch conversion of multiple files, e.g.: `pngquant 256 *.png`
-- Unix-style stdin/stdout chaining, e.g.: ... | pngquant 16 | ...
+- Unix-style stdin/stdout chaining, e.g.: `… | pngquant 16 | …`

 These features are currently lacking:

 - no ancillary chunk preservation
 - no preservation of significant-bits info after rescaling (sBIT chunk)
 - no mapfile support